 - Breathable upper, easy to wear, and zero-drop design

-- The wider toe box doesn’t let toe collapse
+- The wider toe box doesn’t let the toe collapse

 - Reasonable price, good stability, and comfortable